CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 You will have to adapt it a bit if combinations of letters create word parts.

-## How to Copy
+## How to Copy Shorthand

 Your goal at this stage is for your hand to be comfortable with the building blocks in a variety of settings, not to build speed.
 That will come later.
 (Paraphrase of Leslie)

-Read the passage, if it exists, in the same way as before, then copy 4x using the 4-column method.
+Read the passage, if it exists, in the same way as before, then copy 4x using the Four Column Method (below).
 Read, correct, and practice problem areas after each writing.

 If you do not have a sample to copy, you will have to make your own.
 Be extra careful checking it.